About the college

 The college also awards travel grants so that graduate students can travel for research purposes or to present conference papers.
 Further information about scholarships and financial support for graduates can be found on the college website.

 Accommodation and meals

-Single accommodation is offered to graduate students at college-owned houses located in three popular residential areas of north Oxford – Jericho, Park Town and Summertown – and at Folly Bridge in south Oxford.
+Single accommodation is provided for graduate students in college-owned houses located in three popular residential areas of north Oxford – Jericho, Park Town and Summertown – and at Folly Bridge in south Oxford.
 All are within a short distance of the main college site and can be easily accessed by foot, bicycle or public transport.
 These townhouses provide single bedrooms with access to shared kitchens, bathrooms and laundry facilities.
 There is also limited accommodation available for couples.

 All applicants offered a place at Hertford will be asked if they wish to be considered for accommodation.
 The college tries to accommodate all incoming first year graduate students, but this cannot always be guaranteed.
-Priority is given to incoming graduates new to the UK and to those who have disabilities or other special requirements.
-Graduates who are interested in college accommodation for subsequent years are entered in a ballot run by students in the MCR.
+Priority is given to incoming graduates new to the UK, or to Oxford, and to those who have disabilities, chronic health conditions, or other special requirements.
+Graduates who are interested in college accommodation for subsequent years are entered in a ballot run by the MCR.
 Further information about accommodation at Hertford is available on the college website.

-Breakfast, lunch and dinner are available on weekdays in and out of term on a ‘pay as you go’ basis and spending can be tracked on an app.
-At weekends, the college only serves brunch, but there is a regular optional formal dinner on Sunday evenings (as well as one during the week).
-This is a special candle-lit experience when students dress smartly and wear their academic gowns.
+Breakfast, lunch and dinner are available in college on weekdays in and out of term on a ‘pay as you go’ basis and spending can be tracked on an app.
+At weekends, only brunch is served in this way, but on Sunday evenings (as well as once during the week) there is a regular optional formal dinner for which students dress smartly and wear their academic gowns.